Nutritional Tips for Tennis Players

 -In the daily diet, reduce meat servings by half and double carbohydrate intake, this is to reduce your fat intake.

--The supply of minerals, especially calcium and magnesium can be improved by the use of lactose.
+You can improve the supply of minerals, especially calcium and magnesium, by incorporating lactose.
 Lactose increases the reabsorption rate of these minerals and some trace elements.

 -In the summer heat, the need for liquid rises sharply, correct drinks should be taken in training.
 Water and apple juice in a ratio of 3:1 gives a good supply to the body’s needs.